tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Unstinting Virtue

-(Melee weapon – recharge 11+)
+Melee weapon

-When you make a basic attack with this weapon, roll a save against a save ends effect.
+_Recharge 11+:_ When you make a basic attack with this weapon, roll a save against a save ends effect.

 **Quirk:** Insists that all weakness is an illusion.